 A fallopian tube test is vital because fallopian tube issues can present with a variety of symptoms, and in some cases, there may be no obvious signs at all.
 One of the primary symptoms of fallopian tube problems is pelvic pain, which can range from mild discomfort to severe, debilitating pain.
 This pain may worsen during menstruation or sexual intercourse.

-Another common symptom is irregular menstrual cycles, which can be a result of hormonal imbalances or other underlying reproductive health issues.
+Another common symptoms is irregular menstrual cycles, which can be a result of hormonal imbalances or other underlying reproductive health issues.
 Some women with fallopian tube problems may also experience heavy or prolonged menstrual bleeding.

 In cases of ectopic pregnancy, where the fertilized egg implants outside the uterus, typically in the fallopian tube, the woman may experience sudden, severe abdominal pain, vaginal bleeding, and dizziness.
 Ectopic pregnancy is a medical emergency and requires immediate medical attention.